AdaCore/spark2014/docs/lrm/source/subprograms.rst

 unit and the corresponding subprogram in the generic unit satisfies this rule.
 [Such an aspect specification, if allowed, would be ineffective.]

-[These rules ensure that the value of the underlying tag (at run time) of the actual parameter of a call to an "Extensions_Visible => False" subprogram will have no effect on the behavior of that call.
+[These rules ensure that the value of the underlying tag (at run time) of the actual parameter of a call to a subprogram whose Extensions_Visible aspect is False will have no effect on the behavior of that call.
 In particular, if the actual parameter has any additional components which are not components of the type of the formal parameter, then these components are unreferenced by the execution of the call.]

 .. centered:: **Verification Rules**